Running an Effective ABM Process: What You Need to Know

 - Content with great storytelling: this goes for ad copy, articles, and video content – by targeting the right audience, you can craft content that truly speaks to them

-Implementing ABM strategy is not just about getting to the right people – it’s also about eliminating the wrong leads and getting better with effective allocation of time and effort.
+Implementing an ABM strategy is not just about getting to the right people – it’s also about eliminating the wrong leads and getting better with effective allocation of time and effort.
 More importantly, it’s about moving from lead-level tracking to account-level tracking, determining engagements of accounts as a whole, and making sure the personalized effort goes to the right place.
 Here are some of the metrics your ABM team should track before and during each campaign.

 - Engagement: see the rate of interactions between a company and its accounts to understand the behavior based on campaign traction, to see how much your marketing content has engaged people, and see where you should press more (or less) next time around

 - Pipeline velocity per ABM deals: if it’s not higher then you need to adjust your campaign (usually target-wise).
-This metric gives you a perspective for finding openings and opportunities, as well as time spent in the negotiation phase of the sales cycle, and compare it to previous cycles
+This metric gives you a perspective for finding openings and opportunities, as well as time spent in the negotiation phase of the sales cycle, and compares it to previous cycles

 - Website traffic: especially that coming from target accounts.
 This metric shows awareness and specifically if those key targets are opening your emails, attending your webinars, and know your content and brand